Mekhlabhishek/Test1/book/chapter-2.md

 node first_program.js
 ```

-You will see Chrome window popping up and navigating to `staging.aceinvoice.com`, then completing login flow and closing chrome window.
+You will see Chrome window popping up and navigating to `staging.aceinvoice.com`, then completing the sign up flow and closing chrome window.
 And on the terminal, you will see the output as

 ```
 URL is :  https://staging.aceinvoice.com/sign_up